+Two credit hours of in-person synchronous lecture.
 This team-taught interprofessional course is to develop a foundational understanding of population and public health and its core functions of assessment, policy development and assurance.
 This course exposes the student to current trends in the U.S. healthcare system, including healthcare delivery systems and policy, healthcare information systems and healthcare outcomes.
 In addition the aim is to develop patient communication and educational skills for a culturally diverse patient population to address concepts of health promotion and disease prevention.
 Evidence-based recommendations for health promotion and disease prevention will be emphasized.
-Lectures, group activities, workshops, and simulations will be used to discuss and apply the concepts of disease prevention and health promotion.
+Lectures, group activities, and workshops will be used to discuss and apply the concepts of disease prevention and health promotion.